A guide to becoming a Freemason in New Zealand

 What happens at a Lodge meeting?

 Lodge meetings are held regularly (often monthly) and like any organisation there is a business element with minutes, accounts and plans for forthcoming events and charity activities to be addressed and discussed amongst members.
 Lodge meetings are also ceremonial and involve a series of formalized and symbolic presentations (similar to short plays) that use drama to highlight the codes of conduct by which a Freemason strives to live.
 Freemasons have a traditional mode of dress which is worn during meetings.
 The final part of the meeting usually involves members sharing an enjoyable meal together.
-Apart from these meetings, most Lodges organize regular social activities for families and friends, such as dinners, sports days and picnics.
+Apart from these meetings, most Lodges organise regular social activities for families and friends, such as dinners, sports days and picnics.

 Where can I obtain more information on Freemasonry?